connectivedx/fuzzy-chainsaw/README.md

 ### What is this?

 This repo is intended to house a rewrite of the Phoenix front end boilerplate used at Connective DX leading to a 3.0 release.
-In addition to providing a starter kit of front end assets and intended best practices in CSS, HTML, JavaScript, and font and image management, the repo will also serve as the primary hub of conversation around codifying our goals with the project and those best practices and house styles we seek to enforce.
+In addition to providing a starter kit of front end assets and intended best practices in CSS, HTML, JavaScript, and image and font management, the repo will also serve as the primary hub of conversation around codifying our goals with the project and those best practices and house styles we seek to enforce.

 ### What are our goals?

-Our larger goal is a solid, well-tested, well-documented, easily extendable, easy understood codebase for The Sorts of Projects We Do<sup><small>TM</small></sup>.
+Our larger goal is a solid, well-tested, well-documented, easily extendable, easily understood codebase for The Sorts of Projects We Do<sup><small>TM</small></sup>.
 To that end, we should focus ourselves on:

 1. a build system that is
   * modular